valancej/documentation/_general/integrations/firebase.md

 ## About Firebase

-[Firebase](https://firebase.google.com/) is a cloud platform for handing operations and data for mobile and web applications.
+[Firebase](https://firebase.google.com/) is a cloud platform for handling operations and data for mobile and web applications.

 The [Firebase documentation](https://firebase.google.com/docs/) provides a great guide to getting started, and the instructions below have more information on integrating with [Codeship Basic](https://codeship.com/features/basic) and [Codeship Pro](https://codeship.com/features/pro).